-11 Sort the sources table as appropriate for your purposes, if you wish, and then define IDs for the new sources, using the incremental copy tool as needed.
-You may also want to set a category.
+11 Optionally sort the sources table as appropriate for your needs and then define IDs for the new sources, using the incremental copy tool as needed.
+You can also set a category.

 Note: If this router is subject to frequent dimension changes, then you may want to select Activate automatic sources creation (see step 10).
-When the router is reconfigured with larger dimensions in NV9000-SE Utilities, you will need to import the router configuration from the NV9000 again, but the appropriate number of sources will be automatically added to the sources table, at the same time, with their assignments based on the current template (see Defining Physical Assignments on page 203).
+When the router is reconfigured with larger dimensions in NV9000-SE Utilities, you will need to import the router configuration from the NV9000 again, but the appropriate number of sources will be automatically added to the sources table, at the same time, with their assignments based on the current template (see Defining Physical Assignments on page 188).
 On the other hand, if the number of sources for this router becomes smaller, then you will need to delete the unnecessary entries from the sources table manually.

-- 12 On the File menu, click Save, and then click the Destinations tab. - 13 In the Destinations tab, adjust the number of destinations if you wish, by typing the desired number in the Size box, and then click Auto map if needed to configure all KX Router destinations as monitor wall destinations. - 14 Click the System tab, and then click Router connections on the second-level tab bar. - 15 Specify the appropriate physical connections between your multiviewer inputs and the external router outputs that feed them.
-See Configuring Router Connections on page 392, for details.
+12 On the File menu, click Save, and then click the Destinations tab.

+- 13 Optionally, in the Destinations tab, adjust the number of destinations by typing the desired number in the Size box, and then click Auto map if needed to configure all KX Router destinations as monitor wall destinations. - 14 Click the System tab, and then click Router connections on the second-level tab bar. - 15 Specify the appropriate physical connections between your multiviewer inputs and the external router outputs that feed them.
+See Configuring Router Connections on page 391, for details.
-- 16 Click the Layouts tab. - 17 Open the layout you wish to use, and then assign monitor wall destinations to monitors in your layout, as required.
-See Assigning Logical Sources or Monitor Wall Destinations to Monitors on page 252 for details.

-You may also assign a logical source to each monitor, if you wish.

-- 18 For every monitor to be used as a monitor wall destination, specify the appropriate text level, based on the information you wish the UMDs to display.
-See Configuring Dynamic UMD Text on page 293, for details. - 19 On the File menu, click Save, and then click the LOAD button on the toolbar.
+- 16 Click the Layouts tab. - 17 Open the layout you want to use, and then assign monitor wall destinations to monitors in your layout, as required.
+See Assigning Logical Sources or Monitor Wall Destinations to Monitors on page 245 for details. - Optionally, you may also assign a logical source to each monitor for increased clarity. - 18 For every monitor to be used as a monitor wall destination, specify the appropriate text level, based on the information you want the UMDs to display.
+See Configuring Dynamic UMD Text on page 288, for details. - 19 On the File menu, click Save, and then click the LOAD toolbar button.
 The layout appears on the monitor wall.